Official-Dhiraj/interior/README.md

-# interior
-Landing page for interior site in html and css
+# Landing page for Interior site in html and css